reqorg/reqless/README.md

 # reqless
-A Node.js HTTP client written in C++, having in mind performance and size!
+A Node.js HTTP client written in C++, with focus on performance, reliability and safety.

 ## Installation